glpi-project/doc/source/modules/assets/index.rst

 In order to manage hardwares and software of an IT infrastructure, GLPI allows natively to list all the assets that are used inside the managed organization.

-However, it is possible to automate information pushing from the assets thanks to third-party tools.
-GLPI supports the use of two existing plugins:
+However, it is possible to automate information pushing from the assets thanks to the native inventory and GLPI Agent and third-party tools.

+More information on the GLPI Agent can be found in its dedicated `documentation <https://glpi-agent.readthedocs.io/en/latest/index.html>`_.

+If you have used Fusion Inventory in the past with GLPI, it is very easy to migrate over to the GLPI Agent due to the native inventory remaining compatible with the Fusion Inventory agent.

+GLPI also supports the use of two existing plugins:

 * The `Fusion Inventory <https://github.com/fusioninventory/fusioninventory-for-glpi/>`_ plugin transforms GLPI into an inventory server with the Fusion Inventory agents interfacing directly with the GLPI server.